Azure/aztfexport/README.md

 ### Terrafy a Resource Group

 `aztfy resource-group [option] <resource group name>` terrafies a resource group and its including resources by its name.
-Depending on whether `--batch` is used, it can work in either interactive mode or batch mode.

 ### Terrafy a Customized Set of Resources

 `aztfy query [option] <arg where predicate>` terrafies a set of resources (and its including resources with `--recursive`) by an Azure Resource Graph [`where` predicate](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/whereoperator).
-Depending on whether `--batch` is used, it can work in either interactive mode or batch mode.

 > 💡 Resource group mode is the same as running `aztfy query --recursive "resourceGroup =~ 'my-rg'"`, except it also add on the resource group itself.